 I have had 3 Motability cars in the past but gave up on the scheme when I started a new business that meant extra mileage and at the time it wasn’t viable because Motability charged extra for anything over 12,000 miles in a three-year period, they were also very picky on the condition of the car when it was returned, even a three-year-old car had to almost be in pristine condition without even the most minor of scratches, if not you got hit with a hefty bill.

 Anyway things have moved on, the overall mileage has increased to an amazing 60,000 miles in three years and many more cars are now available with no advance payment I also understand that they are now a lot more realistic about the condition of the three-year-old car when you return it.

 After weighing everything up and realising that by the time that you pay all the extras including insurance and servicing, repairs and breakdown cover costs and not for getting the depreciation of any vehicle that you purchase the Motability scheme comes out way on top.With this is mind I have been looking at the Ford B-Max its a really nifty MPV style vehicle with doors designed to give greater clearance, a real consideration for wheelchair users like myself, the model I am looking at is the Ford B-Max Zetec 5 door with a 1.4 engine, air conditioning, alloy wheels and those nifty LED daytime lights but best of all there is zero deposit!

-The B-Max is available through Jennings Ford.
-For further details of the Ford B-Max or the Motability scheme give the guys at Jennings Motor Group Motability I found them extremely useful, informative and not one little bit pushy so I have no hesitation in sharing this info with all you disabled guys and gals out there in cyber land.
+Getting a Ford B-Max on Motability from Jennings Ford is easy.
+For further details of the Ford B-Max or the Motability scheme give the guys at Jennings Motor Group Motability a call.
+I found them extremely useful, informative and not one little bit pushy so.

 So am I convinced that Motability is the way forward for me?